Floods

 .

-By no means an exhaustive list; there are bound to be missing articles- let us know!
+This is by no means an exhaustive list; there are bound to be missing articles- please let us know!

-WAM stands for the Wiltshire Archaeological & Natural History Magazine.
+WAM stands for the Wiltshire Archaeological & Natural History Magazine; they can be read online at the Biodiversity Heritage Library

 Read MoreHolt in 1841